Marty Glickman: Sportscasting

 Glickman joined the radio station WHN in 1939 and was its sports director by 1943.
 When the New York Knickerbockers were formed in 1946, Glickman was their radio announcer.
 Later, he was the National Basketball Association's first TV announcer.
 Glickman was also the first announcer for the New York Nets before the ABA-NBA merger, when they played in their first home, the Island Garden in Nassau County.
-Many feel he became the voice of the New York Nets as a favor to Lou Carnesecca, who left a successful stint as the basketball coach of St. John's University to be the first coach of the New York Nets.
+Many feel he became the voice of the New York Nets as a favor to Lou Carnesecca, who left a successful stint as the basketball coach of St. John's University to be the first coach of the New York Nets.Marty Glickman was a play-by-play announcer for the New York Jets from 1972 to 1979 and 1987 to 1989.

 He was also the voice of the Yonkers Raceway for 12 years and the New York Jets for 11 years.
 Glickman did pre- and post-game shows for the Brooklyn Dodgers and New York Yankees for 22 years.
 Glickman was often heard on WPIX-11's telecasts of local college basketball during the winter and also called the play-by-play of their broadcasts of the High School Football Game Of The Week, with former NY Yankee Elston Howard providing the color commentary.
 As the sports director of WCBS Radio in the 1960s, he briefly resurrected the ancient broadcasting art of re-creation, voicing blind play-by-play accounts of segments of New York Yankees spring training games to the huddled, chilled, baseball-starved masses in the metropolitan area.

 Glickman became the first sports director for Home Box Office in 1972.

 In addition, in the 1980s, Glickman also broadcast University of Connecticut football and basketball games for the Connecticut Radio Network.
 Glickman returned to college football in 1985, calling Ivy League football games for PBS.

 In addition to this, Glickman covered track meets, wrestling matches from St. Nicholas Arena, roller derbies, rodeos and even a marbles tournament.
 NBC employed him as a critic and teacher of its sports announcers.
 In 1988, Glickman returned to television on NBC as a play-by-play replacement on its NFL telecasts while protégé Marv Albert was in Seoul covering the Olympics.
 He retired from broadcasting in December 1992, aged 74.